 Second, Pluribus – an AI program, defeated multiple poker professionals for the first time.
-Whether you play multiplayer games, like to try your luck on the slots, or play poker at WSOP online you’re probably wondering how the future on online gaming looks, and how AI will affect it.
+Whether you play multiplayer games, like to try your luck on the slots, you’re probably wondering how the future on online gaming looks, and how AI will affect it.
 Today we’re offering a couple of predictions…

 Esports and ProGamers

 The esports industry is booming.
 Currently, there is a global audience of 380 million and this number is set to double by 2022.
 These kinds of viewing figures mean big business, and the industry has racked up more than $1 billion in revenue.
 Experts predict that moving forwards AI will be used to help train ProGamers.
 Currently, how these players train is nowhere close to being optimised, and sadly this can lead talented players to burn out fast because the only way to get better is to play all the time.
 AI will be able to isolate areas where the gamer is weak and help them to work on that specific area.
 It will improve the efficiency of training and make competition even hotter.

 Online poker and casino games